SKY-AK05/Annotation_check/features.md

 #### **NF-01: Project Persistence & History (High Priority)**

 *   **Description:** Users frequently need to close their browser and return to an evaluation later.
-This feature will automatically save the current session (uploaded GT file, images, generated rules, and results) to the browser's local storage.
+This feature will automatically save the current session (uploaded GT file, images, generated rules, and results) to the browser's storage.
 On revisiting the app, it will offer to restore the previous session.
 *   **Rationale:** Drastically improves usability and prevents data loss from accidental page reloads or crashes.
 This is a standard feature for any serious productivity tool.
-*   **Technical Feasibility:** High. `localStorage` is ideal for storing smaller data like the `evalSchema`. `IndexedDB` is a robust client-side database perfect for storing larger blobs like file contents and full evaluation results.
+*   **Technical Feasibility:** High. `localStorage` is ideal for storing smaller data like the `evalSchema` and file handles (if using the File System Access API). `IndexedDB` is a robust client-side database perfect for storing larger blobs like the full `EvaluationResult[]` object.
 *   **Implementation Sketch (using `IndexedDB`):**
     ```javascript
     // lib/storage.ts